aindilis/flux-frdcsa/README.txt

 mkdir -p /var/lib/myfrdcsa/sandbox/eclipse-basic-20160110/eclipse-basic-20160110

-unzip eclipse-basic.tgz and eclipse-doc.tgz into this folder, then go back to whereever you unpacked flux-frdcsa and run
+unzip eclipse_basic.tgz and eclipse_doc.tgz into this folder, then go back to whereever you unpacked flux-frdcsa and run

 ./flux-frdcsa amzibot/amzibot